-The readings of Monday begin right where it all started, Genesis 1.
+The readings of Monday of Holy Week begin right where it all started, Genesis 1.
 We reflect on God’s marvellous creation, especially focusing on God’s relationship with Man, His most precious creation.
 We read the Story of Creation to remind us of God’s plan to restore Man’s corrupted nature.

 ‘Then God saw everything that He had made, and indeed it was very good.’ - Genesis 1:31

 The Ninth Hour Commentary of Monday is a beautiful dialogue between God and Adam.
 Adam thanks and praises God for the work of His impeccable hands, then offers a prayer of repentance to His Creator for defiling His blessed creation.
 Let us say with Adam, ‘Remember me O Lord.
 From dust I am and like the herbs of the field you gave me the prowess of Your power and diminished my humility.’